krisbolton/cyber-warfare-explained/glossary.md

 ---

 <p id="top">This glossary attempts to represent a complete list of cyber security and computer science related words and terms and their definitions in the context of cyber warefare.
-The glossary does not include threat actor names, see the <a href="/advanced_persistent_threats_APT">Advanced Persistent Threat</a> chapter for this.</p>
+The glossary does not include threat actor names, see the <a href="/advanced_persistent_threats_APT">Advanced Persistent Threat</a> chapter for this (not yet complete).</p>

 <p><code>ctrl + f</code> can be used to find specific words quickly.</p>